dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * It performs worse under what cases?
 Why?
 What inspiration we have for following works?

 Also note that the cases in the evaluation section can be only a subset of the design section.

+In order to evaluate the single module, we can set baselines of our design with or without the module.

 **Frequent Use X-axis**: Amount of data, Parameters in design, CDF